Chicago Torture Justice Memorial Proposal

-Stolen Time - Civic Projects’ entry for the Chicago Torture Justice Memorials competition.
+Stolen Time - Our entry for the Chicago Torture Justice Memorials competition.

 Having spent time with many survivors we recognize the importance for a place to come together and the significance of individual and shared trauma.
 The design relies on engaging with each person to tell their own narrative.
 Grouped together and stretching for over 200 feet, the combined elements illustrate the vast community of survivors; experienced individually each element represents the humanity of those affected.